-The Ontario Climate Consortium welcomes you to its first-ever climate data competition — part of our 2017 Ontario Climate Symposium at York University.
+The Ontario Climate Consortium hosted its first-ever climate data competition as part of the 2017 Ontario Climate Symposium at York University.

 Climate change remains one of the most important issues of our time.
 Access to reliable, understandable climate data that is easy to use, yet captures the complexities and uncertainty of climate modeling, is paramount to reducing climate impacts and risk.

 Many users in Ontario have encountered difficulty in understanding the data they are obtaining online — and, in particular, the uncertainties associated with it.

 Geographic information systems and maps (like this one) have been used to display and communicate climate data, but uncertainty remains a difficult aspect to incorporate and interpret.